cloudknit-io/cloudknit/knitter/runbook/setup/new-customer-setup.md

     ```shell script
     ssh-keygen -b 2048 -t rsa -f <folder/to/generate/key> -q -N "" -C "<client>@compuzest.com"
     ```
+After generating the SSH key make sure you add the public key to the Github `<client>-zlifecycle` service account by going to `Settings -> SSH and GPG keys`
+- Save all the above secrets in LastPass under the svc account password entry in notes.
+See `compuzest@compuzest.com` entry as example

 #### Setup by Customer
 - Add zLifecycle as an OAuth application by going `Repository Settings -> Developer Settings -> OAuth Apps -> New OAuth App`